researchart/patterns/standards/datascience.md

 ## Invalid Criticisms

-- Data is not appropriate for the study (e.g., using bug reports comments as code review data).
+- Data is not appropriate for the study (e.g., using bug reports comments as code review data), data is not up-to-date.
 - Does not have a reproduction package.
 Currently, only 60% of SE papers from FSE,ASE, EMSE etc come with reproduction packages.
 Hence we say such packages are desirable, but not essential, since the community does not judge them as essential.
 - Findings are not actionable: not all studies may have directly actionable findings in the short term.
 - "Needs more data" as a generic criticism without a clear, justified reason.
+Avoid N+1 criticism.
 - Study does not use qualitative data.
+A user study is not always required.
 - Study does not make causal claims, when it cannot.
 - Study does not use the most precise data source, unless the data source is clearly problematic for the study at hand.
 Some data is impractical to collect at scale.
 - Study does not use method XYZ.
 Apply this criticism with care.
 Data science is a very broad field and no paper can explore all parts.